 These experiences showed me how teaching history is socially relevant to a frontier community, and that jewelry making is a powerful expression of heritage and reconciliation.

-Before I became a historian, I was a jewelry designer and wax model-maker in Toronto, where I had learned my trade at the George Brown College of Applied Arts and Technology (you can check out the program here).
+Before I became a historian, I was a jewellery designer and wax model-maker in Toronto, where I had learned my trade at the George Brown College of Applied Arts and Technology (you can check out the program here).

 …saying that these past ten years she’s been the Senior Instructor in the Jewellery Department at Nunavut Arctic College, and that she’d love to bring me up north to hold a jewellery history workshop for her students in the Metal Arts program.